shrey45/Engineering_4_Notebook/README.md

 I had A LOT of outside Github problems with my videos and wiring and lost all of it through some event, so appreciate fellow classmates for their help or I would spend hours more trying to recreate wiring and make videos. 🫡🫡🫡

+Special Thanks again to [Quinn Ragsdale](https://github.com/qragsda80/Engineering_4_Notebook) for getting me off task but also somehow keeping me on task (only some times).
+I'm not sure how that works ask him.

 ---